 It was when I started purposefully observing and celebrating the witches’ sabbats, communing with the moon and land intentionally and regularly, that I started to feel I was a witch.
 A big piece was doing rituals.
 Even simple ones, such as daily smoke cleansing or preparing a healing bath.
-The difference was that I was doing these actions with awareness and appreciation of the energy of each herb, oil, current moon phase as spirit allies and weaving that with my intention to create a specific energetic quality and outcome.
+The difference was that I was doing these actions with awareness and appreciation of the energy of each herb, oil and current moon phase while weaving that with my intention to create a specific energetic quality.
 I was co-creating reality with the world around me.

 Also, for me, embracing all of the aspects of the archetype of ‘witch’- all the shadow parts and fun parts- was empowering and strengthening to my sense of witch self.

 I reclaim and embrace the word witch as my own.
 My inner cackling hag, seductress, mischief maker, raging feminist, green eyed monster, as well as my medicine making, nurturing, healing, and creative witch are all parts of me that I accept.

 Some witches do a lot of spellwork.
 Some do none.
 When I do formal rituals and spells, it is usually to heal myself around challenging situations in my life.

 Mostly, I weave magickal intentions, words and rituals into the rhythm of my daily life.
 This is part of why I consider myself a Hearthwitch, as I tend towards the less glamorous, more folky type of witchcraft, centered around my home and inner hearth.
 I also have called myself a Womb Witch, as much of my practice centered around my own womb healing for some time.
 I follow my intuition and value the freedom to follow the beat of my own drum.